The State of the Hourly Worker:

 In an effort to help employers navigate the challenge of improving employee retention, we partnered with Lux Insights to conduct research to explore the factors that drive hourly worker satisfaction.
 The survey-based study also examined the impact work schedules have on hourly worker job satisfaction.

-With this research, we dove deep into the mindset of hourly workers to try to uncover previously unrealized aspects of worker motivation.
+With this research, we dove deep into the mindset of hourly workers to uncover previously unrealized aspects of worker motivation.
 What we discovered may surprise you.
 For example, we learned hourly workers value having control of their time more than they value their pay rate.

-We believe this insight may provide the impetus to develop game-changing employee retention strategies for hourly workers in the U.S. With Shiftboard’s new research in hand, organizations are better equipped to dramatically improve hourly employee satisfaction and retention for years to come.
+We believe this insight may provide the impetus to develop game-changing employee retention strategies for shift workers in the U.S. With Shiftboard’s new research in hand, organizations are better equipped to dramatically improve hourly employee satisfaction and retention for years to come.

 In this article, we share the answers to key questions we asked in our quest to understand hourly worker preferences and how work schedules impact hourly employee satisfaction.